minoad/articles/style_guides_cheatsheets/cheatsheets/python_time_complexity.md

 These examples highlight the fundamental characteristic of constant time operations: their **efficiency is independent of the size or complexity of the input**.

-## Overview
+## Common Complexity Classes

+I use this section as my personal quick reference.
-I've listed several common O() notations below, along with indicators and examples.
-Additionally, I've included the expected O() complexities for various common Python operations.
+I've listed several common Complexity Classes below, along with indicators and examples.
+Additionally, I've included the expected classes for various common Python operations.

 Some caveats and mistakes i find myself making.